andela/code-review-guidelines/README.md

 As a Senior Engineer, code review is one of the most important aspects of what you do and doing it right is instrumental to grooming the right type of engineers and writing effective code in general.

-Most of the information provided in this document was adopted from the [Thoughtbot Code Review Guide](https://github.com/thoughtbot/guides/tree/master/code-review).
+Most of the information provided in this document was adopted from the [thoughtbot Code Review Guide](https://github.com/thoughtbot/guides/tree/master/code-review).

 ## Table of Contents
 - [Behavioural Practices for Reviewers and Reviewees](http://github.com/andela/code-review-guidelines/blob/master/behavioural-practices)